Field Guide Courses Africa

 The safari guide training in the African wilderness is not as intense as the courses mentioned above, but still provides a unique learning experience in nature: This training enables you experience Africa’s nature in a very special way and, furthermore, teaches you important nature skills and knowledge.
 For 28 days you and your international team live and learn in camps, situated in breathtaking national parks and game reserves.

 As part of theoretical and practical training units you acquire further knowledge about the natural environment you live in.
 Moreover, you’ll learn how to professionally conduct safari tours in the wild.
-The safari guide training is offered in magnificent wildlife areas in Kenya, South Africa and Botswana.
+The safari guide training is offered in magnificent wildlife areas in Kenya, South Africa, Tanzania and Botswana.

 7 to 14 days EcoQuest in Africa – also as a family